English

 Edinburgh castle Inside

-Built by King David I in memory of his mother, Queen Margaret, St. Margaret's Chapel is among the oldest structures in Edinburgh.
-Surviving multiple invasions and battles, including the Lang Siege in the 16th century, it remained untouched.
-Initially used for royal prayer, it was later repurposed as a gunpowder store.
+Built by King David I in memory of his mother, Queen Margaret, St Margaret's Chapel is among the oldest structures in Edinburgh.
+It remained untouched after surviving multiple invasions and battles, including the Lang Siege in the 16th century.
+Initially used for royal prayer, it was repurposed as a gunpowder store.

 Edinburgh castle Inside